Rainymood/rainymood.github.io/_essays/software.md

 * Code spends most of its time in maintenance mode
 * Code needs to be easy to change

-The second section talks about **software architecture**.
+Then, I talk about **complexity** and the **philosophy** behind software design.

+Here I:

+* Talk about complexity, what is it and how does it relate to software?
+* Ways to reduce and harness complexity

+This is largely a summary of the book A Philosophy of Software Design by John Oosterhout.

+Then, I talk about about **software architecture**, what is software architecture exactly, and what can we do with it?

 Here I talk about:

-* Software architecture
+* What is software architecture
-* What makes a software architecture good?
+* What makes a certain software architecture good?
 (Spoiler: it's about being easy to change)
 * The Golden Rule of software architecture

-The third section talks about **tactics**

-Here I try to provide very practical and specific tactics you can immediately apply in your day-to-day.
+The final section contains **tactics** that you can use.
+These are practical and specific things that you can immediately apply in your day-to-day.

-# What is good code
+# What makes good code good

 ![](/../assets/software/2024-05-02-11-45-02.png)

+## Introduction

+If we want to write good code, we must first define what we mean by good code.

+There are no black and white rules, but there are some general rules of thumb I think most of us agree on.

 ## Code, like language, is deeply human.